 The entire economy that this idea of cinema supports rests primarily on a business that involves selling sugar water and fat-laden carbohydrates at 90% profit margins to sedentary and lethargic groups of consumers who agree to sit still long enough for their blood sugar levels to go down sufficiently so that they can be sold these sugar and fat products in large enough quantities to justify the expense of operating cinema theaters and making and marketing so-called films.

-Though this description of the film as fundamentally a product and the viewer as consumer is no doubt true within the commercial studio system, I present a contrasting, and admittedly subcultural, perspective in the following stories: the audience is a congregation and the film is an object of ritual consolation, especially in the second run and repertory theater.
-For the obsessive filmgoer, the theater is a church in which the primary transaction that occurs is spiritual rather than economic; assembled in the dark together, facing those screens, we experience cultural connectedness and moments of transcendence from our personal limitations.
+Though this description of the film as a product and the viewer as consumer is no doubt true within the commercial studio system, I present a contrasting perspective in the following stories: the audience is a congregation and the film is an object of ritual fascination, especially within the subculture of the second run and repertory theater.
+For the habitual filmgoer, the theater is a church in which the primary transaction that occurs is spiritual rather than economic; assembled in the dark together, facing those screens, we share cultural connectedness and moments of transcendence from our personal narratives.

 I draw animated films, traditionally a profession for the shy.
-I’ve always lived, more than is probably sensible, in my imagination and movie going has felt like an extension of that cloistered world.
-Art and repertory cinemas around the world magnetically attract a crowd of regulars like myself: older, introverted people (often men) with an encyclopedic knowledge of, for example, the films that Robby Müller shot for Wim Wenders in the 1970’s.
-This prototypical film buff can also possibly list the jazz albums that Rudy van Gelder engineered for Blue Note records.
-If you’re nodding your head and smiling knowingly, you may also belong to The Congregation for the Retention and Perpetuation of the Arcane.
-If, on the other hand, this sounds like a waste of time, you’ve likely raised children and maintain eye contact when speaking to people.
+Movie going has always felt like an extension of that cloistered world.
+Art and repertory cinemas inevitably attract a crowd of regulars like myself, introverts (often men) with an encyclopedic knowledge of details that wouldn't interest a casual filmgoer; the films that Robby Müller shot for Wim Wenders in the 1970’s, for example.
+This prototypical cinephile can also possibly list the jazz albums that Rudy van Gelder engineered for Blue Note records.
+If you’re nodding your head in recognition, you may also belong to The Congregation for the Retention and Perpetuation of the Arcane.
+If my description sounds like a waste of time, you’ve likely raised children and maintain eye contact when speaking to people.

-This flash of mutual recognition now leads the conversation to a bar or coffee shop where we overhear the following question: “When Lila Crane enters Norman Bates’ bedroom in “Psycho” she picks up a book, opens it and her face registers shock.
+This warm, mutual recognition now leads the conversation to a bar or coffee shop where we overhear the following question: “When Lila Crane enters Norman Bates’ bedroom in Psycho she picks up a book, opens it and her face registers shock.
 Hitchcock is shrewd enough not to show us what the book contains.
 What do you think she saw in the book?”
-There is no correct answer in this case; the new cinema friends merely shiver together with silent horror, considering the possibilities.
-This intricacy of play in an obscure corner of “Psycho” would never become an object of fascination until the fourth or fifth viewing.
+There is no single answer in this case; the new cinema friends merely shiver together with silent horror, considering the possibilities.
+This intricate play in an obscure corner of Psycho would never even occur until the fourth or fifth viewing.
 The Congregation has claimed two new members.
-The next time they see each other in the theater lobby, the bond will be complete.
+The next time they see each other in the arthouse theater lobby the bond will be complete.

-As an active member of The Congregation myself, I’ve just spent a month documenting the following stories of my cinema-compulsion.
-I’ve arranged the essays chronologically so that the overarching narrative takes the form of a memoir.
+As an active member of The Congregation myself, I’ve just spent a month writing the stories of my cinema-compulsion.
+I’ve arranged the essays chronologically so that the overarching narrative feels like a memoir.
 The main themes that follow are:

 Cinema as a window.
-Not merely images projected upon a screen, the movies are rather a window that opens upon an ambiguous psychological space into which we, the audience, also project content.
-The movies are a frame placed over our perceptions that heightens and stylizes our experience of the world.
-Films are a frame that calls into question the nature of a shared ‘truth’ by virtue of what is included and what is cropped.
+Not merely images projected upon a screen, the movies are truly a window that opens upon an ambiguous psychological space into which the audience also projects content.
+Those windows are a frame that calls into question the nature of ‘truth’ by virtue of what is included and what is cropped.
 Movies are a window through which we peep for voyeuristic thrills.

 Cinema as a dream.
-Writers have long cultivated the notion that movies are collective, cultural dreams and nightmares, that Hollywood is a ‘dream factory.’
-Movies influence our dreams and our desires, mediating the boundary between our inner world and our waking life.
+Historians have long cultivated the notion that movies are collective dreams and nightmares, that Hollywood is a ‘dream factory.’
+Movies influence our dreams and our desires, mediating the boundary between our inner world and our social life.
 If we are dreaming the movies, are the movies also dreaming us?

 Cinema as travel.
-The movies provide us with a means to travel vicariously across the boundaries of language and culture and outside the physical constraints of the sensory world.
+The movies provide us with a means to travel vicariously across the boundaries of language, culture and even beyond the physical constraints of the sensory world.
 Films provoke our curiosity and encourage us to travel in earnest.
-Cinema creates its own language, a lingua franca that bridges our differences and reveals our common humanity.
+Cinema creates its own language, a lingua franca that bridges differences and reveals our common humanity.

 Cinema as socialization.
 The movies plant in us our first expectations for what our gender is and what our romantic relationships will feel like.
-As children, we absorb and model images of adult behavior learned while watching films.
-As we age, we actively engage with the cinematic models we have internalized, depending upon how effectively they allow us to manage our lives.
+As children, we model images of adult behavior learned while watching films.

 Cinema as time.
 As a metaphor for our experience of time, movies are both a particle and a stream.
-A film is composed of twenty-four still frames per second, discrete fixed moments, the photographic particle.
-The illusion of motion, ‘persistence of vision,’ occurs in the mind of the viewer when the projector casts the images rapidly enough upon the screen and a sense of directional flow is created.
-Occasionally we revert to a fundamental revelation of the static frame at the movies and enter into a circular timelessness.
+A film is composed of twenty-four still frames per second, the photographic particle.
+The illusion of motion occurs in the mind of the viewer when the projector casts the images rapidly enough upon the screen that a sense of directional flow is created.
+Occasionally we intuit a fundamental revelation of the static frame at the movies and enter into a circular timelessness.

 Cinema as memory.
-Movies are a past we share, a cultural memory in which we involuntarily participate, an index of our personal history one step removed from direct experience.
-Movies also inadvertently capture and preserve the incidental time and place in which they were shot, confronting us with our own history; every film, especially a few decades removed from its production, becomes a documentary.
-Film images serve as an extension of personal memory, substituting for memory, intertwining with memory, appropriating memory.
+Movies are a past we share, a cultural memory in which we involuntarily participate.
+Movies also inadvertently preserve the incidental time and place in which they were shot; every film, especially a few decades removed from its production, becomes a documentary.
+Films serve as an extension of personal memory, intertwining with memory, appropriating memory.

 Cinema as obsession.
-I am obsessed with movies and thus have written the series of essays that follow: the script of my remembered life reflected and reconstructed through the films that I’ve experienced.
-The projector lurches to life, feeding celluloid with mechanical precision through the gate at twenty-four frames per second.
+I am obsessed with movies and thus have written the essays that follow: my recollected life reflected through the films that I’ve experienced.
+The projector lurches into action, feeding celluloid precisely through the gate.
 The familiar universal head leader flashes picture start upon the screen and counts down: eight, seven, six, five, four, three . . . beep.